thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ## Objectives

-- Describe what JavaScript is.
-- Describe what ECMAScript is.
-- Explain why JavaScript is important.
+- Explain what Javascript is and why it's important
-- Name all primitive data types in JavaScript.
+- Create variables for each of Javascript's primitive data types
-- Explain what a variable is.
-- Explain the difference between a value and an expression
-- Explain the difference between `=`, `==`, and `===` in JavaScript.
 - Explain simple control flow examples using `if` statements.
-- Explain what type conversion is.
-- Name all the "falsey" values in JavaScript.
-- Explain what a function is.
-- Write a function that takes parameters.
-- Write a function that returns a value.
+- Write a function that takes parameters and returns a value.

 ## What's JavaScript?